PawelMBrzoska/Sandbox_city_generator/README.md

 - 1.1 Basic optimization
 - 1.2 Up and down optimization
 - 1.3 Optimization and force locking
+- 2.0 New procedure -> starting with Domain level
+# Plans
-- 1.4 Matching population distribution to the "Medieval Demographics Made Easy" by John Ross
+- 2.X Matching population distribution to the "Medieval Demographics Made Easy" by John Ross on the town scale.
+- 3.0 Reworking all the